Thomas A. Ban: Early life and education

 Thomas Arthur Ban was born on November 16, 1929, in Budapest, Hungary.
 In 1954 he graduated from the Medical School in Budapest, which was formerly and currently known as Semmelweis University and then became Resident Psychiatrist at the National Institute of Psychiatry and Neurology from 1954 to 1956.
 It was here he had his first exposure to the effectiveness of some of the new psychotropic drugs of the time like chlorpromazine (CPZ) and lithium.
 In 2019 he gave an eyewitness account of this development on an episode of BBC Witness, "The first anti-psychotic drug".

-Due to the Hungarian Uprising in 1956, he emigrated to Canada by mid-January 1957 and became a fellow at McGill University's prestigious Montreal Neurological Institute.
-Its Director Wilder Penfield had been made aware that as a medical student he had won first prize for work he had done in collaboration with a fellow student on post-traumatic epilepsy.
-By 1958, desiring to continue his training in psychiatry, he chose to work with Heinz Lehmann whose important contribution regarding chlorpromazine was well known at the time.
-He went to Verdun Protestant Hospital (VPH), later known as Douglas Hospital, as Lehmann's resident and shortly thereafter became involved in research on drugs.

 Ban received his Diploma in Psychiatry with Distinction from McGill University, Montreal in 1960.
 His thesis Conditioning and Psychiatry was published in 1964 with a foreword by W. Horsley Gantt, at the time one of the last living pupils of physiologist Ivan Pavlov.
 It went on to receive an Honorary Mention in the 1965 Quebec Literary and Scientific Competition.

 In 1960 Ban joined the staff at VPH as Senior Psychiatrist and Chief of the Clinical Research Service.
 His abilities were quickly noted; by 1961 Ban became the co-principal investigator with Heinz Lehmann in the Early Clinical Drug Evaluation Unit (ECDEU), a clinical drug evaluation program sponsored by the US Public Health Service, which met to exchange observations and findings on new psychotropics.
 As one of the first units in the network, they were involved in the systematic study of most of the psychotropic drugs marketed in North America during the 1960s and 70s.
 This led to the development of a methodology acceptable to both the drug companies and drug regulatory agencies for demonstrating their therapeutic efficacy.
 Many side effects were observed and described, some for the very first time.
 Over an 18-year period their output of ideas and research was documented in 211 articles and shared at conferences.
 This vital fresh knowledge had an immeasurable impact on psychiatrists worldwide.

 This work led to his becoming the inaugural director of McGill's Division of Psychopharmacology in 1971, and consequently his appointment in 1972 as the Director of the World Health Organization (WHO) Training Program in Biological Psychiatry.